 On March 8, 2016 the DPH was awarded national accreditation by the national Public Health Accreditation Board (PHAB).
 The PHAB Site Visit Report provides an overview of how DPH met the national public health standards.

 As DPH continues its journey to improve public health, we gauge progress by collecting data on and monitoring many health outcomes.
 While not all inclusive, these health outcome indicators represent our current strategic focus.

 The DPH strategic plan provides a clear path for the division to be a vital part of the state public health system.
 This dynamic plan provides focus for public health staff on important health priorities and is aligned with the State Health Assessment (SHA) and State Health Improvement Plan (SHIP).

 The State Health Assessment (SHA) and State Health Improvement Plan (SHIP) represent collective efforts of public and private groups as well as the residents of Delaware, to reveal health challenges and implement statewide activities to address those challenges.
-The Delaware Public Health Institute, of which DPH is a partner, manages both the SHA and SHIP process in Delaware.
+The University of Delaware Partnership for Healthy Communities (PHC/UD) and the Delaware Academy of Medicine/Delaware Public Health Association (Academy/DPHA), of which DPH is a partner, manages both the SHA and SHIP process in Delaware.

 Please note: Some of the files available on this page are in Adobe PDF format which requires Adobe Acrobat Reader.
 A free copy of Adobe Acrobat Reader can be downloaded directly from Adobe .
 If you are using an assistive technology unable to read Adobe PDF, please either view the corresponding text only version (if available) or visit Adobe's Accessibility Tools page.